 Securing finance is one of greatest challenges that women-led SMEs face.
 These businesses are often considered unappealing clients for banks because they are more likely to be small and based in the services, traditional or informal sectors.
 In addition, they often have limited access to information and/or face cultural biases that lead to weak application of property rights.Expand to read more

-The EBRD’s Women in Business programmes promote women’s entrepreneurship and participation in business.
-They enabling SMEs led by women to access the finance and know-how they need to grow.
-Women in Business programmes provide credit lines to local banks for dedicated on-lending to women-led SMEs, alongside business advice to help these enterprises become more competitive.
-We also offer training, mentoring and networking opportunities that enable businesswomen to share experiences and learn from their peers.
+The EBRD’s Women in Business programmes are a unique approach to promoting women’s entrepreneurship and participation in business, combining a wide range of activities to enable SMEs led by women to access the finance and know-how they need to grow.
+Under Women in Business programmes, credit lines to local banks for dedicated on-lending to women-led SMEs are combined with business advice to help women-led enterprises become more competitive.
+And, we also offer training, mentoring and networking opportunities that enable businesswomen to build networks, hone skills and share experiences with their peers.

-Under this programme the EBRD developed Business Lens, an online self-assessment tool for entrepreneurs to take a closer look at their businesses, identify areas of strength and weakness relative to their peers, and match themselves with the tools offered under the programme.
-By year-end 2016, 1,700 women had used Business Lens, and the tool is now available in all 16 participating countries.
+Business Lens is one of the innovations under this programme.
+An online self-assessment tool, it enables entrepreneurs to take a closer look at their businesses, identify areas of strength and weakness relative to their peers, and match themselves with the tools offered under the programme.
+By year-end 2017, more than 4,200 women had used Business Lens.

 Improving financial inclusion in the southern and eastern Mediterranean region